 Mendel’s first conclusion was that biological inheritance is determined by factors that are passed from one generation to the next.
 This was a major breakthrough at the time, as it contradicted the prevailing view that inheritance was determined by a blending of the parent’s characteristics.
 Mendel’s work laid the foundation for the study of genetics, and his conclusions are still accepted today.

-See also What are neil armstrong traits?
+See also What are steve harrington personality traits?

 What were the results of Mendel’s experiment quizlet